yukiisen/stress/README.md

 A simple, multi-threaded HTTP server implemented in Rust.
 This project is designed to handle basic HTTP requests and serve static files.
 This Projects was made for learning purpose so that I can get used to rust's Concurrency model and borrow system.

+Random info: this server comsumes only 2 megabytes of memory!

 This is my first time with rust so it might be horrible.

 ## Table of Contents